Frequently Asked Questions (FAQ's)

 What effect will the program have on textbooks?

-Geography and History for Years 8 and 9.
+have electronic textbooks at present.
 We plan to extend this across as many

 twofold: they contain interactive content and students won’t need to carry textbooks